 Allow yourself time every day to hit the pause button.
 Walk to a quiet space to gather your thoughts.
 Take a few minutes to focus on something that brings you joy, such as reading a favorite affirmation bookmarked on your phone, listening to a relaxing song or looking at a picture of a loved one.
 If you can’t get away, try closing your eyes for a moment to regroup, Karpinski suggests.
 The self-imposed “time out” will help clear your mind and promote relaxation.
 It can also help to put a stressful situation into perspective.

 Mindfulness techniques, such as meditation, can help calm your mood and make you more aware of your actions.
 Even just a few deep breaths will help to activate your parasympathetic nervous system, which is in charge of conserving your energy, slowing down your heart rate and reducing tension in your muscles.
-This is important because the breaths will relax you, says Andy Lee, Aetna’s chief mindfulness officer.
+This is important because the breaths will relax you, says Andy Lee, former chief mindfulness officer at Aetna.

 Try counting for 10 seconds while you breathe in and out, recognizing each breath as you take it.
 “If we can slow our breathing down, we can slow our brain processing down and allow our bodies time to react,” adds Karpinski.
 Deep breathing can be helpful when stress hits hard, but it’s also a technique that can help you relax on a daily basis.